 Peer-Reviewed Journal Publications

-B. Brimkov, J. Carlson, I. V. Hicks, R. Patel, and L. Smith.
+B. Brimkov, J. Carlson, I. V. Hicks, R. Patel, and L. A. Smith.
 Power domination throttling.
-Theoretical Computer Science (pending revision) (2019). arXiv preprint.
+Theoretical Computer Science (in press) (2019).
+Article link.

 Logan Smith.
 Fort Neighborhoods: A Set Cover Formulation for Power Domination in Graphs.
 Master's Thesis, Rice University, Dec.
 2018.

 PNC Financial Services Group Software DeveloperCleveland, OH June 2015 – July 2016

 I implemented prototype fraudulent ATM activity detection algorithms, assisted in large data migrations, and created SQL query parsers to monitor access throughout bank databases.

 Lumir Research Institute Lab TechnicianDayton, OH Summer 2012, 2011